Help the detection dog team support animal welfare.

 By giving these special animals a purpose, we save their lives – and they repay the favour a hundredfold by saving other precious Australian natives.

 In their downtime, they live like normal pets – they hang out at home with their handlers, come and rest in the office, go to the beach, play with other dogs and just generally live their best lives.
-The difference is, when these guys are working, they have an important job to do – one they love and that makes a difference for Australian biodiversity!
+The difference is, when these guys are working, they have an important job to do – one they love and that makes a big difference when it comes to animal welfare and habitat protection.

 For more information on donating contact Kate Evans, Senior Development Manager, USC Development Office, Tel: +61 5456 5136 or email: email@example.com.